 Amazon’s commitment to dog friendliness even goes beyond its own employees.
 It’s future plans includes a small, off-leash dog park for both employees and the general public just off Sixth Avenue between Lenora and Blanchard streets in the Denny Triangle.

-A couple of years ago it teamed up with Vulcan to make a $95,000 contribution towards the construction and maintenance of the temporary Denny Park Off-Leash Area.
+A couple of years ago it teamed up with Vulcan Real Estate to make a $95,000 contribution towards the construction and maintenance of the temporary Denny Park Off-Leash Area.

 Amazon is often lauded for being on the cutting edge of online businesses.
 After my visit to it’s Seattle campus, I realized it has also set the gold standard for dog friendly businesses.
 Hopefully, other large Seattle area employers will follow their lead.